karizabal/ratings-project/README.md

 | 412 broccoli casserole               | 306168 |        40 |        5 |            5 |          194.8 |                20 |             6 |             32 |              22 |                    36 |                     3 |    nan | False              |
 | 412 broccoli casserole               | 306168 |        40 |        5 |            5 |          194.8 |                20 |             6 |             32 |              22 |                    36 |                     3 |    nan | False              |

-**NOTE**: Should any columns require further cleaning for the hypothesis testing or predictive modeling specifically, the adjustments will be included at these steps.
+**NOTE**: Should any columns require further cleaning for the hypothesis testing or predictive modeling specifically, the adjustments will be included at those steps.

 ### Univariate Analysis